Bright Ideas: Mini Grants

 The “Bright Ideas” Mini-Grants Program is designed to encourage innovation in the teaching and learning process and/or to enhance services to students.
 The singular goal is student success.
 All full-time and adjunct faculty, instructional staff and student services staff are invited to apply to COM Foundation for full or partial project funding.

-If a funding need does not fall within the general foundation funding channels, including scholarships, emergency student assistance and the mini-grant program, this form allows guidance on requesting funding.
+If a funding need does not fall within the general foundation funding channels, including scholarships, emergency student assistance and the mini-grant program, download the Unrestricted Funding Guidelines PDF for guidance on requesting funding.

 The criteria and process are simple, clear and outlined in a single-page PDF accessible on this page.
 Please contact the Foundation Office with any questions.